How To Form Power Chords And Create Rhythm

 Creating a rhythm with power chords.

-This can be done with proper timing and emotion.
+Accomplish this with proper timing and emotion.
 When creating a rhythm with power chords playing rock music you want to start out with a simple 1 2 3 4 count.
 Because this is the most common timing of rock music.

 Listen to bands like AC/DC.
 They use this timing in almost all they’re songs.
 You can tap your foot to the beat and follow along to the music.
 It is simple and effective.
 Then once you get the initial timing of rock music down, you can create more complex rhythms.
 But in the beginning, keep it simple.

-What this does is creates the internal clock that all musicians must have and by focusing on improving your timing by counting (to yourself or out loud) you begin to develop this very important skill set.
+This creates the internal clock that all musicians must have and by focusing on improving your timing by counting (to yourself or out loud) you begin to develop this very important skill set.
 I can’t begin to tell you how many musicians I’ve met who have not developed proper timing.

 Additional counts to use when creating rhythm.